muntahaKhan122/notes/README.md

 Material UI is a library which provides React components which are used to improve UI design.
 These components are easily customizable.
 I have utilized Grid Component to set structure of the main page.

+### React-Toastify

+React-toastify is a react package which is used to display alert messages, notifications and pop ups.
+They can be personalized to fit your UI requirments.